Meet The Founder

-The Young Ike Project was founded by Griffith Pugh to create better ways for people to engage with environmental issues—and with each other.
+The Young Ike Project was started to create better ways for people to engage with environmental issues—and with each other.

 Why I Started This

-Growing up spending my summers in the woods and lakes of northern Minnesota, I saw how deeply people care about place.
-But many of the environmental conversations that shape those places lack the nuance these complex issues deserve—and are increasingly happening behind screens, driven by algorithms that reinforce our opinions and divide us.
+Growing up spending my summers in the woods and lakes of northern Minnesota, I fell in love with place—and with the people and communities connected to it.
+But I also began to notice that many of the environmental conversations shaping those places lacked the nuance these complex issues deserve.
+Increasingly, they were happening behind screens, driven by algorithms that flatten difficult questions into shallow talking points and reinforce division rather than understanding.

 Following the 2024 election cycle, I decided to do something about it.

-I started The Young Ike Project to build something different: a media and community platform rooted in honest conversation, strong storytelling, and real-world engagement.
+I started The Young Ike Project to build something different: a media and community platform rooted in honest conversation, long-form storytelling, and real-world engagement around the defining environmental questions of our time.

 About Griffith